Four-point correlation functions in axion inflation: Observational constraints on parity violation

 The photon production in axion inflation is rather model-dependent, and the produced photons can act as a source for density perturbation, in addition to the de Sitter vacuum fluctuations.
 The production process can take place for a brief period of time during inflation, depending on the form of the axion potential, provided that induced large-scale density perturbation is constrained by cosmic microwave background data and that small-scale density perturbation would not overproduce primordial black holes.
 See, for example, Ref.~\cite{CLN18}, which shows that tuned modulations to the axion cosine potential can produce photons at desired timing during inflation, thus seeding the formation of primordial black holes with masses ranging from $10^8$ grams to $20$ solar masses.
 Let us assume a standard axion inflation that lasts about $60$ e-folds.
 Then, $a(\tau)=-1/H\tau=e^N$, with $N=0$ and $N=60$ denoting the onset and end of inflation, respectively.
 Thus, the length scales of $[20,80]\,h^{-1} {\rm Mpc}$ exit the horizon at about $N=7$.
 Inducing density perturbation of these length scales by the photon production should take place at the time that satisfies

 where we have substituted $x=2\pi e^{-7} H^{-1}$, and used the range~(\ref{xi_range}) and the lower bound~(\ref{rho_lowerbound}).
-For example, taking $\xi=6$, we obtain $4.52\leq N\lesssim 7.65$.
-In particular, the parity-odd modes are generated maximally as photon production occurs near $N=7.65$.
+For example, taking $\xi=15$, we obtain $4.0\leq N\lesssim 8.6$.
+In particular, the parity-odd modes are generated maximally as photon production occurs near $N=8.6$.
+In Appendix~\ref{sec:example}, we have provided a toy inflation model that gives rise to a narrow peak of density perturbation with $\xi\sim 15$ at $N\sim 9$.
+It would be interesting to construct a realistic model in the axion monodromy inflation model~\cite{CLN18}.